Hon Steve Maharey

 “Palmerston North is my tūrangawaewae.
-The city has opened opportunities for me throughout my life and been the place I return to after working/travelling around New Zealand and the world.
-It is where I have the best of friends.
-It is the centre of New Zealand.
-I know every corner of the city and its surrounding landscape.”
+The city has opened up opportunities for me throughout my life and been the place I return to after working/travelling around New Zealand and the world.
+It is where I have the best of friends and I know every corner of the city and its surrounding landscape.”

 Born in Palmerston North, Steve Maharey attended Terrace End, Ross Intermediate and Freyberg High Schools.

-He left school with his School Certificate in four subjects (missed mathematics by 2 points) to work for the Valuation Department (now Quotable New Zealand) and went on to become a retail manager before deciding that he needed further education to open the pathway to more opportunities.
+He left school to work for the Valuation Department and went on to become a retail manager before deciding that he needed further education to open up more opportunities.

-He was elected to the Palmerston North City Council in the mid-1980s, while still an academic, at a time of major change in the economy of regional New Zealand.
-He established one of the first economic development agencies in New Zealand following an extensive study tour of Britain.
+He was elected to the Palmerston North City Council in the mid-1980s, at a time of major change in the economy of regional New Zealand.
+Steve established one of the first economic development agencies in New Zealand following an extensive study tour of Britain.

 In 1990 he entered Parliament as the MP for Palmerston North and spent the next nine years as a senior member of the Opposition Labour Party.
 He then became a Senior Cabinet Minister in 1999 and held a wide range of portfolios including education, social development, child youth and family, employment, broadcasting, housing, science and technology and more.